harbaum/NanoMig/README.md

 This is based on the [MiSTeryNano project](https://github.com/harbaum/MiSTeryNano/) and also relies on a [M0S Dock](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html) being connected to the Tang Nano 20k.

 This is currently a very early work in progress and only a few games seems to run properly.
+These problems currently only show on the real thing and not in simulation.

 Current state: